richafnu/Viva/Viva/glint/setup/attribute-based-survey-access.md

 ms.topic: install-set-up-deploy
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 03/10/2025
+ms.date: 04/08/2025
 ---

 # Set up attribute-based survey access in Viva Glint

-Microsoft Viva Glint's Attribute-based Survey Access allows users without a corporate email account to complete confidential surveys using attribute-based survey access, which is designed for mobile or public devices including desktops, laptops, tablets, or mobile phones.
+Microsoft Viva Glint's attribute-based survey sccess allows users without a corporate email account to complete confidential surveys using attribute-based survey access, which is designed for mobile or public devices including desktops, laptops, tablets, or mobile phones.
 Users access surveys using key identifiers.
 These identifiers ensure a user's responses are tied to their survey and allow for full reporting on demographics in survey results.

 ## Understand key identifiers